Ohmtimize/pipeline/README.md

 # pipeline

-Data Pipelines to collect and store data from ohmtimize installations
+Data Pipelines to collect and store data from ohmtimize installations.
+This project connects to a mqtt instance and subscribes to a topic, publishing it's content in a db.
+Please create a .env file to store the settings of your mqtt instance and mysql instance

 ## Run